TheSwordSlay/TheSwordSlay/README.md

 ## About me
 Hi, My Real name's Fiqri, but you can also call me by my username, TheSwordSlay.

-Im interested in Web Development, but i also started to learn about Android Development
+Im interested in Web Development and Mobile Development

 I post some of my projects here, consider giving them a star if you like it